 A dear friend of mine called me two days ago.
-He said, ‘Pedro, I haven’t been feeling too well (mentally).
+He said, ‘Peter, I haven’t been feeling too well (mentally).
 I think it’s because I’ve decreased my meds’.
 The interesting thing is, he’s not the only one that has expressed this.
 Maybe not in the same language, but the same kind of idea – stress, fatigue, exhaustion, “I need a holiday to recover from the holidays!”… that kind of thing.
 So what’s going on?

 What’s happening is post-holiday-downers.
 No, it’s not a new diagnosis or symptom.
 It’s simply physics.
 We’ve pushed ourselves emotionally, spiritually, physically and financially onto the high of Christmas and New Year and now our bodies and psyches are returning us to our ‘normal’.
 But, physics being what they are, it demands that for every positive action there is an equal and opposite reaction – of the same impact.
 And that’s what people are noticing.